opendp/opendp/rust/src/measurements/code/README.md

 ## For Python or R:

-- From the `rust` directory, runs `cargo build --all-features` to to rebuild genereated code.
+- From the `rust` directory, runs `cargo build --all-features` to rebuild generated code.
 (`cargo build --features bindings` should work but currently fails.
 See https://github.com/opendp/opendp/issues/1343.)

 ## For Python: